bacontime/blog-mirror/art/isomorphic.md

 Brett Park and David Gerhard call the (3,1) note layout the "Gerhard" layout, and [demonstrate it here](https://shiverware.com/musixpro/gerhard/chords.html).

-The firm Intuitive Instruments manufactures two synthesizer doodads based on the (3,1) layout, which they call the [Dualo](https://www.youtube.com/watch?v=xqPNa7Ogk-8) and the [Exquis](https://www.youtube.com/watch?v=3nATyh-zF38).
+There is also a firm which manufactures two electronic instruments based on this layout, which they call the [Dualo](https://www.youtube.com/watch?v=xqPNa7Ogk-8) and the [Exquis](https://www.youtube.com/watch?v=3nATyh-zF38).